 Ghost of Midnight is an online journal about fostering community within neighborhoods, with a special focus on Front Porch Forum.
 My wife, Valerie, and I founded FPF in 2006 and we’re thrilled with how hundreds of thousands of our members are using it in Vermont (more here).

 We’re eager to hear from you, so please comment via this blog or contact us directly.

 P.S.
 People ask about this blog’s name, Ghost of Midnight, so here’s the tale…

-As a kid growing up in Indiana, yea these many decades ago, a call would echo down the sidewalk after dinner as the sun was fading… “Ghost of Midnight!”
-This name brings back a wonderful sense of community within the neighborhood that nurtured me and my siblings… just came back to me now apropos of nothing.
+As a kid growing up in Indiana, a call would echo down the sidewalk after dinner as the sun was fading “Ghost of Midnight!”
+This name brings back a wonderful sense of community within the neighborhood that nurtured me and my siblings.
 So now it’s the name of this blog.

 By “Midnight” the other 20 friends had scattered across three yards, each hiding wherever they could.
 You had to stay within the property lines, and outdoors.
 The guys who were it would typically round up the littlest kids first.
 Once tagged, they had to return to base, the jungle gym, to await their fate in the fading light (all outdoor lights had been extinguished).

 The fun came as the prisoner count mounted.
 The first “big kid” tagged set the tone for the game who was going to win?
 The guys who were “it” would win if they had tagged everyone and sent them all to base at the same time.
 However, if a free kid ran by and tagged the base and yelled “GHOST OF MIDNIGHT” before getting tagged himself, then all were free.